-- PCU G1.2 The provider should include the following in the terms of service: - a) provisions specifying how children in the United Kingdom are to be protected from content that is harmful to children, addressing: - separately for each kind of primary priority content, how children of any age will be prevented from encountering that kind of content by means of the service; - ii) separately for each kind of priority content, how children will be protected (or prevented) from encountering that kind of content by means of the service (including any ways in which that protection differs for children in different age groups); and - iii) how children will be protected (or prevented) from encountering identified kinds of non-designated content by means of the service (including any ways in which that protection differs for children in different age groups); - b) provisions giving information about any proactive technology used for the purposes of compliance with a safety duty protecting children set out in section 12(2) or (3) of the Act (including the kind of technology, when it is used, and how it works); - c) provisions specifying the policies and processes that govern the handling and resolution of relevant complaints; - d) provisions specifying details about the operation of any measures which are designed to prevent children in the United Kingdom under a certain age from accessing the whole or a part of the service; - e) provisions giving information about its policy on sanctions, addressing, at least, the sanctions which the provider may impose on users who generate, upload or share content that it determines to be relevant content that is harmful to children and/or content that is harmful to children proxy (see Recommendation PCU H2). - PCU G1.3 The provider should apply the provisions referred to in PCU G1.2(d) consistently.
+- PCU G1.2 The provider should include the following in the terms of service: - a) provisions specifying how children in the United Kingdom are to be protected from content that is harmful to children, addressing: - separately for each kind of primary priority content, how children of any age will be prevented from encountering that kind of content by means of the service; - separately for each kind of priority content, how children will be protected (or prevented) from encountering that kind of content by means of the service (including any ways in which that protection differs for children in different age groups); and - iii) how children will be protected (or prevented) from encountering identified kinds of non-designated content by means of the service (including any ways in which that protection differs for children in different age groups); - b) provisions giving information about any proactive technology used for the purposes of compliance with a safety duty protecting children set out in section 12(2) or (3) of the Act (including the kind of technology, when it is used, and how it works); - c) provisions specifying the policies and processes that govern the handling and resolution of relevant complaints; - d) provisions specifying details about the operation of any measures which are designed to prevent children in the United Kingdom under a certain age from accessing the whole or a part of the service. - PCU G1.3 The provider should apply the provisions referred to in PCU G1.2(d) consistently.